 FAQs: wild Facts

-Wild fermentation is just that— the process of letting fermentation happen on its own time & in its own way.
+Wild fermentation is just that— the process of letting fermentation happen on its own time and in its own way.
 We add sea salt to our veggie and spice mix, and provide the right, cozy environment for the naturally occurring probiotic microorganisms.
 Then, we let the lactic acid created through natural wildness preserve the vegetables, create bright flavors, and produce a sauerkraut and brine that’s teeming with robust probiotics.

 Since our products are wild-fermented, we do not know exactly.
 Wild fermentation means that we nurture the naturally occurring bacteria (lactobacillus) that drive the fermentation process.
 This is called lacto-fermentation.
 The strains of probiotics in the lactobacillus are dependent on where the vegetables are grown and what type of vegetables they are.
 Learn more about probiotic strains.

 No, all of our fermented foods are raw.
 We do not cook, blanch, or pressure-treat any of our ingredients.
 The fermentation creates lactic acid, which preserves the product naturally, kills any bad stuff, and keeps the nurturing lactobacilli alive.